anansadiya94/GNBTrades/README.md

 The app offers a list of GNB products using their transactions.
 By scrolling down, a Search Bar will appear and you can even search for the desired product by his "sku".
 After finding the desired product, click on it to see all his tansactions and the total sum of them in Euros.

 ### About app
-The app was developed using MVC (Model View Controller) architecture.
+The app was developed using MVC (Model View Controller) architecture, without using any third party library.
 While GNB products information has been extracted from [Transactions API](http://quiet-stone-2094.herokuapp.com/transactions.json), and GNB rates information has been extracted from [Rates API](http://quiet-stone-2094.herokuapp.com/rates.json).
 Design patterns were used, and Unit tests were done.

 - Extra:
     - As the app is dealing with money, 'NSDecimalNumber' was used and not 'Double', as 'Double' lose some decimals.